Transaction Fee Mechanism Design: Main Results: Which TFMs Are MMIC, DSIC, or OCA-Proof?

 \begin{proof} Define an (individually rational) bidding strategy~$\sigma$ by $\sigma(\valt) = \min \{ r + \delta, \valt \} = \min \{ r + \mu, \valt \}$.
 The joint utility~\eqref{eq:jointutil} of the miner and users for the outcome~$B_k$ is

-Because~$r$ is not excessively low for~$T$, the total size of the transactions~$t$ with $\valt \ge r + \mu = r+\delta$ is at most the maximum block size~$2C$.
+Because~$r$ is not excessively low for~$T$, the total size of the transactions~$t$ with $\valt \ge r + \mu = r+\delta$ is at most the maximum block size~$C_{max}$.
 The joint utility~\eqref{eq:tipless} is therefore maximized by including these (and only these) transactions, which is precisely the outcome under the bids~$\sigma(\vals)$.
 Proposition~\ref{prop:ocaproof} then implies that, under the assumption of a base fee that is not excessively low, the tipless mechanism is OCA-proof. \end{proof}

 \begin{remark}[The Tipless Mechanism Is Not Generally OCA-Proof] The tipless mechanism is not generally OCA-proof when the base fee~$r$ is excessively low (even with $\delta=\mu$).
 For consider an arbitrary individually rational bidding strategy~$\sigma$.
-If $\sigma(v) < r+\delta$ for some~$v > r+\delta$, a collection of transactions all with valuation~$v$ would be better off in an OCA with a miner than bidding~$\sigma(v)$ on-chain (which would lead to everyone's automatic exclusion).
-On the other hand, if $\sigma(v) \ge r+\delta$ for all $v > r+\delta$, consider a collection of transactions~$T$ with total size~$\sum_{t \in T} s_t$ bigger than the maximum block size~$2C$ and distinct valuations all bigger than $r+\delta$.
-The intended allocation rule then instructs the miner to include a subset of transactions with the maximum-possible total size (subject to the block capacity~$2C$).
+If $\sigma(v) < r+\delta$ for some~$v > r+\delta$, a collection of transaction creators all with valuation~$v$ would be better off in an OCA with a miner than bidding~$\sigma(v)$ on-chain (which would lead to the automatic exclusion of all the transactions).
+On the other hand, if $\sigma(v) \ge r+\delta$ for all $v > r+\delta$, consider a collection of transactions~$T$ with total size~$\sum_{t \in T} s_t$ bigger than the maximum block size~$C_{max}$ and with creators that have distinct valuations, all bigger than $r+\delta$.
+The intended allocation rule then instructs the miner to include a subset of transactions with the maximum-possible total size (subject to the block capacity~$C_{max}$).
 This will not generally be a subset~$S \subseteq T$ of transactions that maximizes the joint utility $\sum_{t \in S} (v_t-r-\mu) \cdot s_t$ subject to the block capacity; by Proposition~\ref{prop:ocaproof}, such an outcome can be Pareto improved through an OCA.

-The tipless mechanism is also not generally OCA-proof when~$\delta > \mu$, on account of transactions with valuation between~$\mu$ and~$\delta$ being automatically excluded, though if $\delta-\mu$ is small the improvement possible through an OCA will be negligible. \end{remark}
+The tipless mechanism is also not generally OCA-proof when~$\delta > \mu$: a collection of transaction creators all with the same valuation~$v \in (r+\mu,r+\delta)$ would be better off in an OCA with a miner than bidding on-chain according to an individually rational bidding strategy (which would lead to the automatic exclusion of all the transactions).
+If $\delta-\mu$ is small, however, the improvement in joint surplus possible through an OCA will be negligible. \end{remark}